-The ADAC will organise the ADAC Formula 4 Championship (the Championship) which is the property of the ADAC and comprises two titles of National Champion, one for drivers and one for rookies.
+The ADAC will organise the ADAC Formula 4 Championship (the Championship) which is the property of the ADAC and comprises three titles of National Champion, one for drivers, one for rookies and one for teams.
 It consists of the ADAC Formula 4 races, which are included in the ADAC Formula 4 calendar.
 All the participating parties (DMSB, organisers, competitors and circuits) undertake to apply as well as observe the rules governing the Championship.